LimsDevlp/rn-icon-component-helper/README.md

 ## Props

 - `activeOpacity`: Determines what the opacity of the wrapped view should be when touch is active.
 Defaults to 0.2.
 - `type`: The variants of button.
-Default to normal
+Default to normal round
 - `text`: Text of button.
 Default to none
 - `onPress`: Called when the touch is released, but not if cancelled (e.g. by a scroll that steals the responder lock).
 - `accessibilityLabel`: Overrides the text that's read by the screen reader when the user interacts with the element.